Updated: Jun 17, 2026

 Where to find your Suppression list

-- From your dashboard, go to Audience > Subscribers.
+- From your dashboard, go to Subscribers.

-- Click the Suppression list tab next to Subscribers.
+- Click on the Suppression list tab.

 The Suppression list displays the following for each address: